cc459/p2p-network/README.md

 ## Debugging

-- **peer connection issues**: If the port is already in use you will get a "Error starting server: address already in use" rerun run the peer.go file.
+- **Peer connection issues**: If the port number is already in use on your peer machine you will get a "Error starting server: address already in use".
+To resolve this issue, rerun the peer.go file.

 ### Common Issues
 - **Connection Issues**: Check if the tracker and peers are accessible over the network.
 - **File Handling**: Ensure file paths and permissions are correctly set for reading and writing files.
 - **Concurrency**: Look out for issues related to concurrent file access and data races.
 - **Input**: Please enter the file name carefully.
 We don't have cases handling giving error messages for incorrect input.

 ### Integration Testing
 - Test the application components working together - such as the interaction between the peer and the tracker.